botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

 date:   2015-09-06 11:00:00
 bg: "background:#f46b45;background:-webkit-linear-gradient(90deg, #f46b45 10%, #eea849 90%);background:-moz-linear-gradient(90deg, #f46b45 10%, #eea849 90%);background:-ms-linear-gradient(90deg, #f46b45 10%, #eea849 90%);background:-o-linear-gradient(90deg, #f46b45 10%, #eea849 90%);background:linear-gradient(90deg, #f46b45 10%, #eea849 90%);"
 ---
-[Elaticsearch](https://www.elastic.co/products/elasticsearch) is a database based on Apache Lucene and it supports distributed full-text searching and provides a RESTful API.
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) is a database based on Apache Lucene and it supports distributed full-text searching and provides a RESTful API.
 [Jekyll](http://jekyllrb.com) is a static site generator used mainly as blog generator.
-We can use Elaticsearch to index the blog posts and it can then be searched efficently.
-In this article, we will see how to implement Elaticsearch based searching to a Jekyll blog.
+We can use Elasticsearch to index the blog posts and it can then be searched efficently.
+In this article, we will see how to implement Elasticsearch based searching to a Jekyll blog.
 You will need to know the basics of Jekyll and Node.js, or any other language to create an web API backend.

 The working demo for this article is hosted [here](http://elastic.jekyll.botleg.com/) and the code for this can be found [here](https://github.com/botleg/elasticsearch-jekyll/).
-The repository contains two branches, a `master` branch which has an web API made using Node.js which handles the communication with Elaticsearch server and a `gh-pages` branch which contains our blog made using Jekyll.
+The repository contains two branches, a `master` branch which has an web API made using Node.js which handles the communication with Elasticsearch server and a `gh-pages` branch which contains our blog made using Jekyll.

 The Jekyll blog is hosted using `GitHub Pages`, which is used to host static or Jekyll generated sites for free.
 For any repository, you can add an orphan branch named `gh-pages` and it will be hosted by `GitHub Pages`.
 You can read more about this [here](https://help.github.com/articles/using-jekyll-with-pages/).

 ##Appbase.io
-[Appbase.io](https://appbase.io/) is a Database as a service solution that provides hosted Elaticsearch endpoints.
+[Appbase.io](https://appbase.io/) is a Database as a service solution that provides hosted Elasticsearch endpoints.
 The free plan includes 100MB storage and 100K API calls per month at the time of writing.
 It would suffice for testing purposes.
 Go ahead, sign up there and create an application.
 You can get the username and password for your application from the dashboard by clicking Credentials.

 {% include image.html img="/assets/images/appbase-dash.jpg" title="Appbase.io Dashboard" caption="Appbase.io Dashboard" %}

 ##Node.js Backend
-We will start with the backend API that handles all communication with Elaticsearch and gives us the search results for the front-end.
+We will start with the backend API that handles all communication with Elasticsearch and gives us the search results for the front-end.
 It uses [Koa](http://koajs.com/) web framework, which is a really good framework for developing API with Node.js and it supports Javascript ES6, so you should have atleast `v0.11` of Node.js and use the `--harmony` flag.
 You can see the entire code for this backend [here](https://github.com/botleg/elasticsearch-jekyll/tree/master).

 It is hosted with [OpenShift](https://www.openshift.com/) which provide 3 `gears` for free.
 You can host this application in one of those gears.
 The `.openshift` folder is the repository contains scripts to update Node.js from v0.10, which is default in OpenShift, to v0.12.4.
 You can find information about this [here](https://github.com/ryanj/nodejs-custom-version-openshift).

 The entry point of the application will be called `index.js` and we will have the file `config.js`, for storing the configuration and `route.js`, for handling Koa routes.

 `config.js` contains the appbase.io and openshift configurations.
 You can hard code the values or use environment variables.
 Values for `ip` and `port` allows us to test it in local system and to host it in OpenShift.
 The `baseurl` parameter is required for us to get the raw data of the files in the Jekyll repository.
 You can obtain it by replacing your github personal or organization name, repository name and branch name in `https://raw.githubusercontent.com/{your-id-here}/{your-repo-name-here}/{your-branch-name-here}/`.
-The search object in the `search` object in `config.js` is used as search options for Elaticsearch API.
+The search object in the `search` object in `config.js` is used as search options for Elasticsearch API.
 More about these options can be found [here](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-search).
 Feel free to play with these options till the search results become correct for you.
 The complete code for `config.js` is given below.
 {% highlight javascript linenos %}
 module.exports = {
   ip: process.env.OPENSHIFT_NODEJS_IP || '127.0.0.1',